How to Pay Off Debt Faster Than Ever

 Budgets can seem intimidating to new budgeters.
 And even the pros sometimes have trouble keeping track of every dollar they spend, which is a necessity for a debt-free life.
 With our EveryDollar budgeting tool, you can budget from your desktop and your phone with our mobile app.

-And with our upgraded EveryDollar Plus version, you get access to even more.
+And with our upgraded Ramsey+ version, you get access to even more.
 “Like what?” you ask.
-Like our transaction streaming service and a Financial Peace Membership, which includes our Emergency Fund Planner and Debt Snowball Tool.
-(We’ll go over both in more detail in a minute.)
+Like our transaction streaming service, access to our best money management courses, and our BabySteps app, where you can track and attack your money goals.
+(We’ll go over that in more detail in a minute.)

 3. Save a $1,000 safety net against debt.